AlexVanilla/wisp-bot/README.md

 discord.js-commando is a framework for discord.js

-Essentially, each command feature is is in the commands folder
+Essentially, each command feature is in the commands folder

 ## TODO/Roadmap